Last Updated on November 23, 2020

-BBC is bringing us a television adaptation of Vikram Seth’s “A Suitable Boy.”
+How exciting!
+In a major coup for North America’s largest streaming service for British TV, Acorn TV has secured the US and Canadian rights to the highly sought-after BBC Studios/Lookout Point production of “A Suitable Boy.”
 Told with “wit, clarity and love,“ the period drama revolves around Lata, a university student in 1950s India who doesn’t want to marry her mother’s idea of “a suitable boy.”

 To help keep this site running: Willow and Thatch may receive a commission when you click on any of the links on our site and make a purchase after doing so.

-Torn between family duty and the excitement of romance, Lata embarks on her own epic journey of love and self-discovery.
+Torn between family duty and the excitement of romance, nineteen year old Lata embarks on her own epic journey of love and self-discovery.

 This may be the perfect thing for those missing “Indian Summers” who also like romance and family sagas: the first-ever screen adaptation of “A Suitable Boy” has been penned as a BBC period drama, by Andrew Davies (Pride and Prejudice, War and Peace, Les Misérables).

 “A Suitable Boy” promises to be romantic, funny, moving and relatable, fired by Andrew Davies’ mastery of plot and character.
-Davies said “I am truly thrilled to be chosen by Vikram Seth to adapt his masterpiece for the screen.
+Davies said he was “truly thrilled to be chosen by Vikram Seth to adapt his masterpiece for the screen.
 It’s a charming, almost Austenesque story, with a delightfully relatable heroine, set against the turbulent background of India in the years following Partition.”
 (Davies knows his Austen – over the years he has written the screenplays for “Pride and Prejudice,” “Emma,” “Northanger Abbey,” “Sense & Sensibility,” and “Sanditon.”)

 The vast, panoramic tale charts the fortunes of the families and explores India and its rich and varied culture at a crucial point in its history.

-Connected to Lata through their siblings’ marriage, the wayward Maan (Ishaan Khatter) is determined to enjoy life to the full whatever the consequences, much to the concern of his politician father.
-Worse, he becomes fixated on a courtesan named Saaeda Bai (played by Indian screen legend Tabu, The Namesake, Life of Pi).
+The series stars an incredible all-Indian cast.
+Connected to Lata through their siblings’ marriage, the wayward Maan (Ishaan Khatter, Beyond the Clouds) wants every drop of excitement from life.
+He’s determined to enjoy life to the full instead of thinking of his future, much to the concern of his politician father.
+Worse, he becomes fixated on a glamorous courtesan named Saaeda Bai (played by Indian screen legend Tabu, The Namesake, Life of Pi), and the consequences could be catastrophic…

 Davies shared that “A Suitable Boy” has been “a total joy to work on,” and that he hopes that audiences “will love it as much as I do.”